- Home

 If you’re looking for colourful flowers rather than trees or shrubs, what about the autumn crocus or the Colchicum?

-In the spring, the leaves look lovely, but don’t be alarmed when they wither away – they’re just getting ready for their grand autumn show!
+In spring, the leaves look lovely, but don’t be alarmed when they wither away, as they’re just getting ready for their grand autumn show.
 If you’ve bought these flowers too late for them to bloom in the ground, you can keep them indoors and plant them in the spring to enjoy their colours next autumn.

-To find out more about autumn crocuses, read this RHS guide.
+To find out more about autumn crocuses, check out this RHS guide.

 7. Guelder-rose

 The guelder-rose is another deciduous shrub that’ll brighten up your garden throughout the year.
-It has vibrant green, maple-like leaves that turn beautiful shades of red and purple in autumn and, in spring, the bushy foliage is cloaked with clusters of small, fragranced flowers that are a brilliant white.
+It has green, maple-like leaves that turn beautiful shades of red and purple in autumn and, in spring, the bushy foliage is cloaked with clusters of small, fragrant flowers in brilliant white.

 In the autumn months, glossy red berries appear all over the foliage, attracting and feeding all kinds of birds, including bullfinches and mistle thrushes.
-And in winter, the guelder-rose’s berries are a favourite food of waxwings, which are pretty, pinkish-grey birds that come to the UK from Scandinavia.
+In winter, the guelder-rose’s berries are a favourite food of waxwings: pretty, pinkish-grey birds that come to the UK from Scandinavia.
 So, if you’re hoping to attract wildlife, this shrub is an excellent choice!

 For more on the guelder-rose, you can visit Gardening Know How’s website.